The oldest lie about God??

 But the God of Israel revealed something completely different.
 When God called Abraham, He began to teach humanity that He is not like the pagan gods: He does not need us, nor does he benefit from our gifts.

-In fact, when Abraham was asked to offer his son, God stopped him and provided a lamb instead.
+In fact, when Abraham was about to offer his son, God stopped him and provided a lamb instead.

 That moment foreshadowed Christ.

-Many of us grew up with parents trying to sell us mass: “you have 168 hours per week.
+Many of us grew up with parents selling us mass: “you have 168 hours per week.
 Can’t you give 1 to God?”

 Open wide your mouth.